tqiaowen/LSTrAP-Lite/README.md

 Feel free to <a href="mailto:qiaowen001@e.ntu.edu.sg">contact us</a> if you have further questions.

 ## Acknowledgements
-LSTrAP-Lite not have been possible without the various open-source projects.
+LSTrAP-Lite will not have been possible without the various open-source projects.

 ## Contact
 Issues and feedback can be submitted through GitHub or to <a href="https://www.plant.tools/team---qiao-wen.html">Qiao Wen Tan</a>.